raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 ¬  No, I can do this myself...
 ```

-At this point, Nuke is going to include a new project named \_build in your solution.
-Locate the file `Build.cs` inside and open it.
-Add the following namespaces to get access to all `dotnet` commands:
+At this point, Nuke will add a new project named `_build` to your solution.
+Find the `Build.cs` file and open it.
+Add the following namespaces to access all `dotnet` commands:

 ```csharp
 using Nuke.Common.Tools.DotNet;
 using static Nuke.Common.Tools.DotNet.DotNetTasks;
 ```

-Delete all the targets and copy the following code:
+Delete all the targets and replace them with the following code:

 ```csharp
 Target Restore => _ => _